tcr/corollary/README.md

 * **`parser-c/`**, a largely automatically cross-compiled version of the `language-c` Haskell module for parsing C code.
 * **`rust-corrode/`**, an experimental Rust port of the Corrode program for converting C into Rust code.

-Sound nutty?
+Sound wild?
 Here is the plan:

-This project contains a proof-of-concept cross-compiler from Haskell to Rust which is not designed to be either correct or generalizable.
+- This project contains a proof-of-concept cross-compiler from Haskell to Rust which is not designed to be either correct or generalizable.
 Instead, it's tailored for these two libraries.

-**The current result is in the `rust-corrode/` and `rust-language-c/` folders.**.
-These are crates generated using automated source conversion, generated using these commands:
+- The crates `rust-corrode/` and `rust-language-c/` both contain a `compile-haskell.sh` script which semi-compiles files.
+As files are ported over, they can be finalized (fully ported) and removed from `compile-haskell.sh` until no files remain.

-You'll note that the converted source code doesn't compile yet; fixes to the compiler are very appreciated! **[Or follow along in the tracking issue.](https://github.com/tcr/corrode-but-in-rust/issues/1)**
+- If a problem can be fixed in the conversion instead of manually, edit **corollary** to add more support for the Haskell into Rust conversion.
+[Follow along in this tracking issue!](https://github.com/tcr/corrode-but-in-rust/issues/1)

 ## References